Ex-Congressman Michael Grimm seeking old seat

 Story highlights

-- 17 months after being released from prison, Grimm will announce his campaign
+- More than a year after being released from prison, Grimm announced his campaign

-- Grimm pleaded guilty to tax fraud in 2014 and later resigned
+- Grimm pleaded guilty to tax fraud in 2014 and later resigned from Congress

-Washington (CNN)Michael Grimm, the former Republican congressman who went to jail for tax evasion, will announce his campaign for his old seat representing Staten Island and parts of Brooklyn in New York on Sunday morning.
+Washington (CNN)Michael Grimm, the former Republican congressman who went to jail for tax evasion, announced the launch of his campaign for his old seat representing Staten Island and parts of Brooklyn in New York on Sunday afternoon.

-More than a year after being released from prison after pleading guilty to tax fraud charges, Grimm will announce his intention to take back New York's 11th Congressional District seat from his replacement, fellow Republican Rep. Dan Donovan.
+More than a year after being released from prison after pleading guilty to tax fraud charges, Grimm announced his intention to take back New York's 11th Congressional District seat from his replacement, fellow Republican Rep. Dan Donovan, in front of a crowd in the New Dorp section of Staten Island.

+"I have matured.
+I'm tempered.
+I'm wiser.
+But I'm still the same guy you know yearning to serve you every chance I get," Grimm said during the campaign launch event.
+"Michael Grimm always goes the distance."

 Beginning in 2015, Grimm served eight months in federal prison after pleading guilty to one count of tax fraud related to a Manhattan health food eatery, Healthalicious, he co-owned before taking assuming political office.
 Federal prosecutors say Grimm failed to report $1 million from his restaurant business in Manhattan prior to his 2010 election to Congress.